-- i) Mr Kok Kyong Patt will, upon re-election as Director of the Company, remain as Executive Director, and will be considered non-independent. - ii) Dr John Chen Seow Phun will, upon re-election as Director of the Company, remain as Executive Chairman, and will be considered non-independent. - iii) Mr Foo Der Rong will, upon re-election as Director of the Company, remain as Chairman of the Remuneration Committee, members of Audit Committee and Nominating Committee respectively, and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - iv) The Ordinary Resolution 8 above, if passed, will empower the Directors of the Company from the date of the Meeting until the next Annual General Meeting to issue shares and convertible securities in the Company up to a maximum of fifty per cent (50%) of the total issued share capital (excluding treasury shares) of the Company for the time being for such purposes as they consider would be in the interests of the Company.
-This authority will continue in force until the next Annual General Meeting of the Company, unless previously revoked or varied at a general meeting. - v) The Ordinary Resolution 9 above, if passed, will authorise the Company to adopt the Share Buyback Mandate and empower the Directors of the Company to exercise all powers of the Company to purchase or otherwise acquire issued shares in the capital of the Company pursuant to the terms of the Share Buyback Mandate.
+- i) Ms Julia Kwok Yung Chu will, upon re-election as Director of the Company, remain as Chairman of the Nominating Committee, a member of the Audit Committee and Remuneration Committee, and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - ii) Mr Hoon Tai Meng will, upon re-election as Director of the Company, remain as Chairman of the Audit Committee, a member of the Nominating Committee and Remuneration Committee, and will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. - iii) The Ordinary Resolution 6 above, if passed, will empower the Directors of the Company from the date of the meeting until the next Annual General Meeting to issue shares and convertible securities in the Company up to a maximum of fifty per cent (50%) of the total issued share capital (excluding treasury shares) of the Company for the time being for such purposes as they consider would be in the interests of the Company.
+This authority will continue in force until the next Annual General Meeting of the Company, unless previously revoked or varied at a general meeting. - iv) The Ordinary Resolution 7 above, if passed, will authorise the Company to adopt the Share Buyback Mandate and empower the Directors of the Company to exercise all powers of the Company to purchase or otherwise acquire issued shares in the capital of the Company pursuant to the terms of the Share Buyback Mandate.
 This authority will continue in force until the next Annual General Meeting of the Company or the expiration of the period within which the next Annual General Meeting is required by law to be held, whichever is the earlier, unless the authority is previously revoked or varied at a general meeting.